Thursday July 30

 We sat down on a park bench on the edge of the square for a little momma and baby nursing time.

-Also a little daddy and baby girl kiss time
+Also a little daddy and baby girl

 We discussed whether we should go to Tivoli Gardens or not.
 It is one of the oldest amusement parks around since 1843.
 It cost 95kr (about $14) for each of us to get in plus ride tickets for a few more bucks.
 Since we couldn’t really ride much with little Brooklyn, we decided not to go in.